Bloodmonth is a common rendition of the Anglo Saxon Blotmonaþ

 In Japanese mythology, kitsune are magical foxes.

 What Marcus says about oaths was true in ancient Rome.
-I
+The

-made up the wording of the sacramentum used by the VS.
+wording of the sacramentum used by the VS is my creation.

 In Classical mythology, the Styx was the river dividing